SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Although positive airway pressure (PAP) therapy and lifestyle changes are the first-line treatments for obstructive sleep apnea (OSA), an oral appliance might be recommended if PAP treatment is not working or very uncomfortable.
 Additionally, oral appliances may be useful during travel, since they are highly portable and do not require electricity.

-• Mandibular advancement devices (MADs): MADs can effectively treat mild and moderate OSA and may improve symptoms in some patients with severe OSA.
-These one- or two-piece units are customized to a patient’s mouth and jaw They work by pushing the lower jaw forward, which helps open the upper airway.
+MADs can effectively treat mild and moderate OSA and may improve symptoms in some patients with severe OSA.
+These one- or two-piece units are customized to a patient’s mouth and jaw.
+They work by pushing the lower jaw forward, which helps open the upper airway.

-• Tongue-Retaining Devices (TRDs): TRDs may be used if MADs are not effective.
+TRDs may be used if MADs aren't effective.
 TRDs use suction to pull the tongue forward, which helps maintain an open upper airway.
 Although these devices are not as well studied, evidence suggests that some people who use them have about half as many breathing disruptions at night.

 If your doctor thinks you will benefit from an oral device, you will be referred to a dentist with knowledge of OSA.
 This specialist can customize the device and fine-tune it to meet your tolerance and needs.